adbar/simplemma/README.rst

 -------

 The current version basically acts as a wrapper for `lemmatization lists <https://github.com/michmech/lemmatization-lists>`_ by Michal Měchura (Open Database License).
 This rule-based approach based on flexion and lemmatizations dictionaries is to this day an approach used in popular libraries such as `spacy <https://spacy.io/usage/adding-languages#lemmatizer>`_.

-This package was created with `Cookiecutter <https://github.com/audreyr/cookiecutter>`_ and the `audreyr/cookiecutter-pypackage <https://github.com/audreyr/cookiecutter-pypackage>`_ project template.

 Contributions